International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/RulesOfProcedure/rules-of-procedure.md

 * g. a justification of the equivalence of certificates to be recognized within the meaning of § 4.5.
 * h. the overall result with regard to the fulfillment or non-fulfillment of the IDS requirements for a specific certification level;
 * i. the justification of the overall result;
-* j. a list of the audited documentation;
+* j. a list of the reviewed documentation;
 * k. the declaration of the applicant in accordance with section 3.2(3);
 * l. the declaration of the evaluator that he has met the requirements of these Rules of Procedure for independence and impartiality and that there is no cause for concern of bias.
 4. The evaluation report may contain additional hints.